Which Diesel Truck Holds its Value Best?

 Diesel Truck #4: Nissan Frontier

-When looking at the predicted 5-year depreciation rate for the 2019 year make and model of the Nissan Frontier, the outlook seems promising.
-It is likely to have a depreciation rate as low as 39.5% come the year 2024.
-Also, based on iSeeCar’s data on resale values for the year 2020, the Nissan Frontier had the best resale value after 5 years in time, and it is believed to only lose 43.5% of its value once it reaches another 5 years making up a total of 10 years.
+Also, based on iSeeCar’s data on resale values for the year 2020, the Nissan Frontier had the best resale value after 5 years in time.
+Plus, it is believed only to lose 43.5% of its value once it reaches another 5 years, making up a total of 10 years.

 That is quite impressive when considering the value it will still have as it is really hard to find a car that can maintain that high of a resale value, or that low of a depreciation rate, after 10 years of use.
 This is a particularly fun choice for those who are more wary of all of the new technology because the Nissan Frontier is more traditional.